skullernet/q2pro-rerelease-dll/README.md

 server and client built from experimental branch is required!
 This is a work in progress, don't expect it to function properly yet.

-Source code currently builds on Linux with Meson.

 ## Known bugs

 * mgu6m1 requires `map_allsolid_bug 0` to be complete-able, otherwise